International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 ## 4 The Well-Known Proof Metadata Endpoint

-When an implementation supports protected _datasets_, it may offer a proof metadata endpoint clients can use to determine proof requirements.
+When an implementation supports protected [Datasets](../model/terminology.md#dataset), it may offer a proof metadata endpoint clients can use to determine proof requirements.
 If the implementation offers a proof data endpoint, it must use the `dspace-trust` [Well-Known Uniform Resource Identifier](https://www.rfc-editor.org/rfc/rfc8615.html) at the top of the path hierarchy: